Safe Deposit Boxes

 - The Safe Deposit Box service is subject to limitations and exclusions.
-For full terms and conditions, please click here (PDF, 453KB) or ask in the New Oxford Street, London branch.
+See the full terms and conditions (PDF, 454KB) or please ask in the New Oxford Street, London branch.

 - Safe Deposit Boxes are subject to availability and there may be times when access is restricted, for instance for essential maintenance or there may be a delay if in use.

 We are unable to accept the following items for storage:

 - Wills or other documents that may be needed to administer your estate on death.